 We offer behavioral assessments for teams, managers and leaders that provide deep insights into how the organization operates on a granular level.
-They’re followed by specialized workshops targeting identified issues.
+They’re followed by specialized workshops targeting identified priorities.

 Curiosity is a key driver of Agile and can be the spark to improving innovation, engagement and collaboration.
 The Curiosity Code Index (CCI), developed by researcher, author and nationally syndicated radio show host Dr. Diane Hamilton, can tap into hidden potential and help teams break out of the status quo by identifying curiosity inhibitors.